No Interest Loan Scheme

 - - Health items, medical and dental equipment or aids

 - - Cost of unexpected relocation, funerals or veterinary expenses

 - - Bond and rent money

 - - Living expenses like food or holidays

 - - Payments for third-party private sales

 - - Used cars

-- - Baby items and electrical
+- - Second-hand or used baby items and electricals

 There is no minimum age for a NILS loan.
 If you are under 18 but you meet our other eligibility criteria, you are entitled to apply.

 This doesn’t count against you for a NILS loan.